Mat Hoffman

-Mathew Hoffman (born January 9, 1972) is an American professional BMX rider who was considered one of the best vert ramp riders in the history of the sport.
+Mathew Hoffman (born January 9, 1972) is an American professional BMX rider who is considered one of the best vert ramp riders in the history of the sport.
 He was nicknamed "The Condor" and ran the BMX Freestyle brand Hoffman BMX Bikes based in Oklahoma City, Oklahoma.
 He was a sponsored rider for Skyway and then Haro Bikes before starting his own brand.

 Early life

 Mathew Hoffman was born on January 9, 1972, in Edmond, Oklahoma, to Joni (Geovanna Teresa Papa) and Matthew Hoffman.
 He has two sisters, Lina and Gina, and two brothers, Todd and Travis.

 Hoffman started out racing motocross with his motorcycle being a Kawasaki KDX 80.1, and eventually moving through various other motorcycles such as Yamaha YZ 80 and a Honda CB 80.

 In 1982 at the age of ten, Hoffman and his brothers built their first quarterpipe from plans in an issue of BMX Action Magazine.
 Hoffman began entering BMX freestyle competitions in 1985 around the state of Oklahoma as an amateur.
 Growing up Mat was a dedicated basketball, football player and wrestler, but around this time he gave up on those and committed completely to BMX.

-When he was 11 he got his first real BMX bike, a red Mongoose.
+When he was 11, he got his first real BMX bike, a red Mongoose.
 A few years later with a group of friends they started the Edmond Bike Shop Trick Team.
 Around this time his father and uncle built a new nine foot quarterpipe for the trick team that they would haul around to events and put on shows.